tkgamegroup/flame/README.md

 - cmake flame

-- run ./set_env.bat (you need to restart your IDE to take that effect)
+- run ./set_env.bat (then you need to restart your IDE)

 - regsvr32 msdia140.dll in visual studio's dia sdk i.e. "vs_path/DIA SDK/bin/amd64"

 - build

-(if you want to build in release config, always build in RelWithDebInfo, because DebugInfo is always needed)
+(if you want to build the release version, build in RelWithDebInfo, because DebugInfo is always needed)